dell/terraform-provider-redfish/docs/resources/user_account_password.md

 This Terraform resource is used to update password for a user of the iDRAC Server.

 ~> **Note:** Only user with role as "Administrator" has privilige to update password using this resource.
 For other users, use user module or user resource.

 ~> **Note:** Please refer to iDRAC password policy before updating the password.

+~> **Note:** To create/maintain multiple users at the same time, use user module and to create/maintain a single user use user resource.

 ## Example Usage